edequalsawesome/super-swank-featured-image/README.md

 - Set a default featured image for all content types
 - Support for both classic and block editor
+- Customizable crop positions for each social media platform
 - Image cropping functionality with customizable aspect ratio
 - Responsive admin interface
 - Translation-ready